zlatanvasovic/hackwork/README.md

 * Copyright info is in default footer (`layouts/default/footer.php`).
 * There is [a repository short link](http://git.io/hackwork) if you can't remember URL of the repository.

+## To do

+* Improve helper organization.
+* Finish HTTP helper.
+* Auto-generate meta settings in default layout.